lucadibello/zerotrust-your-home/README.md

-# Home server - A safe and private environment for your data
+# ZeroTrust Home server - A safe and private environment for your data

 > NOTE: THIS TEXT IS A DRAFT AND IT IS STILL UNDER DEVELOPMENT.